haganbmj/MagicSetEditor2/docs/type/index.rst

 A dimension or axis for the statistics panel.

-One or more dimensions are combined in a graph, these combinations are called [[type:statistics category]]s.
+One or more dimensions are combined in a graph, these combinations are called :ref:`statistics category`s.

-Statistics dimensions are automatically generated for all card fields in a [[type:game]] that don't set ``show statistics@ to @false``.
+Statistics dimensions are automatically generated for all card fields in a :ref:`game` that don't set ``show statistics@ to @false``.

 Categories are also automatically generated from dimensions.